deacona/the-ball-is-round/README.md

 ## 1. Instructions

 This project is written mostly in Python using the Miniconda distribution for Windows.
 To this end, I have a [script](build_automation.bat) to automate the build - setting up environment, running tests, processing data and launching applications.
-Before running this you'll need to add a config.ini file as per the [template](references/config.md).